sentinel1909/shuttlings-cch24/README.md

 - 2024-12-13: Day 9, Tasks 2 and 3 completed and verified locally and online.

 - 2024-12-15: Day 12, Task 1 completed and verified locally and online.

+- 2024-12-20: Day 12, Task 2 completed and verified locally and online.